Book cover

 }

-JUnit allows implementing classes that will test application classes like Stack.
+JUnit allows the implementation of classes that will test application classes like Stack.
 By convention, test classes have the same name as the tested classes, but with a Test suffix.
-Therefore, our first test class is called StackTest.
-Meanwhile, test methods start with the test prefix and must meet the following conditions: (1) they must be public since they are called by JUnit; (2) they do not have parameters; and (3) they must have the @Test annotation, which identifies methods that should be executed during a test.
+For example, our first test class is called StackTest.
+Test methods, on the other hand, start with the test prefix and must meet the following requirements: (1) they must be public because they are called by JUnit; (2) they must not have parameters; and (3) they must have the @Test annotation, which identifies the methods that JUnit should execute during testing.

 Here is our first unit test: